Engineering

 Landscape Architect Salary Overview

-The Landscape Architect is a sought-after profession in the United States with a median annual salary of $76,760.
-Compensation typically ranges from $45,600 for entry-level positions to $118,400 for experienced professionals in high-demand markets.
+The Landscape Architect is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $76,760, compensation for this position ranges from $45,600 at the entry level to $118,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Landscape Architect in the US earns between $45,600 and $118,400 per year, with a median of $76,760.